Special Weather Statement issued for Southwest Wyoming by NWS - NewsBreak

 Special Weather Statement issued for Southwest Wyoming by NWS

-Effective: 2021-09-10 19:15:00 MDT Expires: 2021-09-10 20:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Southwest Wyoming Strong thunderstorms will impact portions of Weber...southeastern Cache...east central Box Elder...southern Rich...northwestern Wasatch...eastern Salt Lake...eastern Davis...Morgan...northwestern Summit and west central Uinta Counties through 830 PM MDT At 737 PM MDT, Doppler radar was tracking strong thunderstorms along a line extending from near Marriott-Slaterville to near Morgan to Little Cottonwood Canyon.
-Movement was northeast at 50 mph.
-HAZARD...Wind gusts of 50 to 55 mph.
+Effective: 2021-09-10 13:09:00 MDT Expires: 2021-09-10 14:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Southwest Wyoming A strong thunderstorm will impact portions of southeastern Rich north central Summit and western Uinta Counties through 230 PM MDT At 141 PM MDT, Doppler radar was tracking a strong thunderstorm near Evanston, moving northeast at 35 mph.
+The Evanston Airport just reported a wind gust to 46 mph with these storms.
+HAZARD...Wind gusts of 50 to 55 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Salt Lake City, Sandy, Ogden, Layton, Bountiful, Farmington, Brigham City, Park City, Morgan, Coalville, Randolph, Hill Air Force Base, Roy, Cottonwood Heights, Clearfield, Kaysville, Holladay, North Ogden, South Ogden and North Salt Lake.
-This includes the following highways Interstate 15 between mile markers 316 and 335, and between mile markers 337 and 356.
-Interstate 84 between mile markers 82 and 119.
-Interstate 80 in Utah between mile markers 126 and 196.
-US Route 40 between mile markers 0 and 6.
-US Route 89 between mile markers 465 and 476.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...55 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+Locations impacted include Evanston, Woodruff, Ragen, Wahsatch, Almy, Altamont, Carter and Leroy.
+This includes the following highways Interstate 80 in Wyoming between mile markers 1 and 38.
+Interstate 80 in Utah between mile markers 186 and 196.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...55 MPHalerts.weather.gov

 Comments / 0